jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The final merged individual fastq files were moved to individual directories in `/01-data/public_data/prepped`.

-The just renamed files were just symlinked into the above.
+The just renamed files were then symlinked into the folder above.

 > :warning: FASTQ files are not provided here due to their large size.
 Please see corresponding locations described above